 We can’t promise a career here at Redings Mill Fire District, but when we have openings in our career positons we look at our own volunteers first.
 In fact a recent study of our own volunteer staff showed that over the last 15 years, 68 of 77 volunteer firefighters that had applied for full time positions in fire or EMS jobs had been hired.
 That’s an 88% hire rate for our volunteers!!
 Our current and former volunteers are Fire Chiefs, Training Chiefs, Battalion Chiefs, Paramedics, and firefighters all over this region.
 One of the biggest benefits of being a Redings Mill Fire District Volunteer is that we provide free training that prepares you for these positons whether your goal is Chief of the Department or to be able to respond in your neighborhood when needed.
 Finally, you be part of the team here at Redings Mill Fire District.
 New members and their families become part of our family quickly.
 We use the terms brotherhood (and sisterhood) often in the fire service.
 We take care of each other and each other’s family to the best of our ability.
 We have fun, play some jokes, but most of all we become a team and family trying to accomplish a high level of service to our community!
 Together we show our community and each other that We Care!!

-If your interested in joining us to become a volunteer firefighter please fill out the form below.
+If your interested in joining us to become a volunteer firefighter please contact Assistant Chief Robbie Sterner using the link below.